astral-sh/ruff-pre-commit/README.md

       args: [--check]
 ```

-Note `v0.0.290` is the minimum supported version.
+Note `v0.0.290` is the minimum version that provides the `ruff-format` hook.

 ## License